 JOIN THE EVENT

 This virtual event is free and open to the public.
 Join the lecture via Zoom Webinar; registration required.

 The event includes live closed captions in English.
-Patrons can join the Webinar and connect directly to the captioned event through StreamText.
-Reference these instructions for using StreamText (PDF).
+Patrons can join the Webinar and access captions or connect directly to the captioned event through StreamText.
+If needed, reference these instructions for using StreamText (PDF).

 If you are in need of other access accommodations in order to participate in this event, please contact the Lewis Center at 609-258-5262 or email LewisCenter@princeton.edu at least 2 weeks in advance of the event date.

 The Fund for Irish Studies affords all Princeton students, and the community at large, a wider and deeper sense of the languages, literatures, drama, visual arts, history, politics, and economics not only of Ireland but of “Ireland in the world.”
 The series is produced by the Lewis Center for the Arts and the 2020-21 edition of the series is organized by Paul Muldoon.

 The Fund for Irish Studies is generously sponsored by the Durkin Family Trust and the James J. Kerrigan, Jr. ’45 and Margaret M. Kerrigan Fund for Irish Studies.